 Trial of digital labels

 New Zealand Food Safety is planning a one‑year trial of digital food labels on selected imported packaged foods.
-We asked for your feedback about these plans late last year.
-Submissions on the consultation closed on 19 December 2025.
+We asked for your feedback about these plans in 2025.
+Submissions on that consultation closed on 19 December 2025.

 Proposal to enable a limited trial of digital labelling on certain imported food products